BOARD OF DIRECTORS

 |Steward of the Board 2020-2022

-Merrie Wright received her BFA from the Kansas City Art Institute, spent one year as a post-baccalaureate student at Southern Methodist University, and received her MFA from Louisiana State University.
-After teaching at several universities, Wright has settled into her studio in east Texas and is an Associate Professor and Interim Chair for the Department of Art & Art History at the University of Texas at Tyler.
-Wright exhibits her works nationally, has curated many ceramic-based exhibitions, and does workshops and lectures for universities, art centers, and galleries.
+Merrie Wright received a BFA from the Kansas City Art Institute, and an MFA from Louisiana State University.
+She currently lives in East Texas and is Professor and Department Chair of Art & Art History at the University of Texas at Tyler.

 Reena Kashyap had a corporate career before she entered the field of ceramics.
 She apprenticed at the Filmeridis studio in Bahrain and then studied ceramics with Judith Weber of New Rochelle before setting up her own studio in 1989, making functional porcelain and stoneware pottery.
 Over more than twenty years, she has participated in several regional juried craft shows and group exhibitions.
 She was invited in 2000 to participate as a Resident at the Watershed Center for the Ceramic Arts, in Maine.
 Her work was featured in “500 Cups” published by Lark Books in April 2005, Prior leadership roles as the founding Executive Director of the Clay Art Center in Port Chester (New York) through 2012, a term as Director at Large on the board of NCECA, as well as service on the boards of the Arts Westchester & The Volunteer Center of the United Way.
 Reena is now back in the studio making pots and deeply immersed in developing a new body of work.